ligato/docs/docs/plugins/connection-plugins.md

 ## GRPC Plugin

-GRPC support is provided by the GRPC plugin.
+gRPC support is provided by the GRPC plugin.
 It is a [Ligato infrastructure][ligato-cn-infra-framework] plugin that enables applications and plugins to utilize gRPC APIs to interact with other system components including the VPP agent.

+!!!
+Note
+    The documentation will use the terms: "GRPC" and "gRPC".
+GRPC refers to the Ligato-specific GRPC components such as the plugin, tutorials and examples. gRPC refers to the functions, flows, definitions and behaviors independent of a specific implementation, as noted in [gRPC open source project][grpc-io] documentation.

 **References**